lipsia-fmri/lipsia/docs/stats/vlisa_2ndlevel.rst

 The resulting image shows (1-FDR) so that larger values indicate higher significance.

 The design file is a txt-file that follows standard conventions for 2nd-level analyses.
-It may for instance be generated using the tool "Glm" of the FSL software package.
+It may for instance be generated using the tool `GLM <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/GLM>`_ of the FSL software package, alternatively the design textfile can also be written manually.
 The number of rows in the design file must match the number of input images.
-For a detailed description see  `designformat`_.
+For a detailed description see :doc:`designformat <designformat>`.

 It is important to make sure that the order in which the input images are specified on the command line matches the order of the rows in the design file.